Sweat Equity: Meaning

 In the case of organizations issuing sweat equity, the equity or shares can be issued without any financial consideration or at a discount.

 Sweat Equity Example

 Suppose an entrepreneur starts his company with an initial capital of USD 10,000.
-He works in the business for 5 years and eventually sells it off for USD 1,000,000.
-The value generated by the entrepreneur is USD 990,000 which is due to the work that he put in the business.
+He works in the business for 5 years and eventually sold it off for USD 1,000,000.
+The value generated by the entrepreneur is USD 990,000, which is due to the work that he put into the business.
 The value of sweat equity, in this case, is USD 990,000.

 Another example can be when a company hires an employee with a certain skill set.
 The company will give him equity ownership in the business without any financial consideration in the form of sweat equity.
 The value of sweat equity in such a case can be estimated by measuring the value added by the skill set of that employee.

 Companies also give ESOPs for hiring and retaining talent, especially in start-ups.
 An ESOP is essentially a call option to buy the company’s share at a pre-determined price when the valuation has increased in the future.
 ESOPs usually come with a vesting schedule where the full award vests in tranches over a long period of time (usually 4-5 years).
 Once ESOPs are vested to the employee, he has to exercise them in a certain period to reap the benefits.
 Failing so, the options lapse and are worthless.